 Fat transfer is another natural method to contour the face and cheeks.
 Fat transfer involves taking a small amount of fat from the abdomen or thighs and gently transferring to the desired areas of the face.

-Fat transfer has similar rejuvenating properties as PRF with rejuvenating stem cells, but has increased volume enhancement from the fat itself.
+Fat transfer is thought to have some rejuvenating properties due to stem cells, but has increased volume enhancement from the fat itself.
 Fat transfer usually takes less than hour.
-Fat transfer has more recovery, as compared to PRF.
+Fat transfer has more recovery, as compared to fillers.

 Read more about facial fat transfer.